lmorv/proto-glod/Process/journal.md

 The harrowing truth that all us humans live in fear the plain anthology of season subsumed by fire and a darkly lit sky, saucetastic management guys, my impending pedanticness escapes no reason no foray into the woodsack, the sack of wood, sac o' wooden beams.
 The antipathic piece of writing before your very eyes (reprise).

 I think I'm gonna try out an automatic writing technique on my script, see what comes out.
 Hopefully it doesn't reveal something too deep about my subconscious; some fatal charcter flaw.
-I think it's fitting, and I am stuck otherwise, I am really dreading any methodical aproach.
+I think it's fitting, and I am stuck otherwise, I am really dreading any methodical approach.
 I have a sort of outline in my mind but I feel like as soon as I put it down on paper its going to feel done to me.
 And the work that follows is going to be a drag.
 I rather try to surprise myself.

 I had a talk/ creative approach/ story review session with Alexi (Alexandre Franchi) last week after the GaR meeting.
 I had him read my script and the narrative concept overview from my README.md file.
 We talked a whole bunch, he said a lot of things; I'll transcribe my notes below.
 What I am mostly taking out of it is that there is so much that I could do to approach the conceptualization of the story from a cinematic and experiential standpoint.
 I could storyboard, film prototype footage of key moments, make a 'mood-edit' with existing pieces of footage from other games, write out a formulaic 'Pixar type' story outline, make an experience map laying out the moment-to-moment event progression and user interactions of the piece (that was easy to do in Dead Space Remake, I speculate, because there was a built experience to map in the first place).
 I could do so many things.

 I am mostly grateful for the opportunity to talk to another human being about my convoluted process and know their interests, and methods, and hear about their projects, and convoluted processes.
 The scale of some productions and art forms is hard to imagine sometimes, how many people and disciplines have to be mobilized behind a unified idea, and how much work and care needs to go into every minute aspect of the final product.
 This shit is complex, I am not sure if knowing that helps.

 On another complexity-related note; I feel like the complexity of my life is increasing lately.
 I hope I don't burn out.
-Switching contexts bewteen classes, and work stuff, and this (which is also work stuff, but I am trying not to care as much despite that) is HARD, hard on my brain.
+Switching contexts between classes, and work stuff, and this (which is also work stuff, but I am trying not to care as much despite that) is HARD, hard on my brain.
 I might have reached a dangerous level of existing stuff in my life.
 I am also moving at the end of the month, and creating a whole separate art project with friends.
 Yaaay!

 These are my notes from the session with Alexi: